city

 Different Types of Fire Alarm Systems and Their Detectors

-As a business owner, it is important that you choose a fire alarm system that is perfectly suited for your needs.
-When choosing a new system, it is important to be mindful of the size of your property and to consider how it works and how it will best protect your assets.
+As a business owner, it’s important that you choose a fire alarm system that’s perfectly suited to your needs.
+When choosing a new system, you’ll need to be mindful of the size of your property and consider how it works and how it can best protect your assets.

 But how many types of fire alarms are there?
-We are sharing all the types of fire alarm systems, so you understand your options to make the best choice for you.
-Let’s dive right in!
+Our team at Forbel is sharing all the types of fire alarm systems, so you understand your options to make the best choice for you.
+Let's dive in!

 Did you know there’s more than one type of fire alarm?
 Typically divided into four main categories - ionization, photoelectric, heat, and combined ionization/photoelectric - each one detects fires differently.

-Below, we are sharing some key insights into each of the four types of fire alarm detector options.
+Below, we’re sharing some key insights into each of the four types of fire alarm detector options.
 Check it out!

 Ionization

-Ionization fire alarm systems rely on a constant electrical current.
-This current runs between two metal plates within the device that is only disrupted when smoke enters.
-When this happens, it triggers an alarm to signal a fire.
+Ionization smoke detectors rely on a constant electrical current.
+This current runs between two electrically charged plates within the device and is only disrupted when smoke enters.
+When this happens, it triggers an alarm signal to signal a fire.
 Typically, this fire alarm is touted for detecting fast-burning fires fast.

 Photoelectric

-Photoelectric alarms operate similarly to ionization detectors, however, instead of electricity, they rely on a beam of light.
+Photoelectric smoke detectors operate similarly to ionization detectors, however, instead of electricity, they rely on a laser beam.
 This light is scattered when it encounters smoke, signaling the alarm to sound.
 This is an incredibly reliable fire alarm that works well with small fires.

 Heat

-As the name suggests, heat detectors signal an alarm when they sense a change in air temperature due to flames.
-However, since it’s temperature reliant, these alarms do experience false alarms due to humidity or steam.
+Heat detectors signal an alarm when they sense a change in air temperature due to flames.
+However, since it's temperature-reliant, these alarms do experience false alarms due to humidity or steam.
 For this reason, these are most often relied upon in storage facilities or warehouses.

 Combined Ionization and Photoelectric